D | E

 regions.
 See also Extensification.

 The title of a Turkic or Mongol tribal leader; a common

-form is khatun, a typically carried by wives and daughters
+form is khatun, a title typically carried by wives and daughters

 League of Nations